 In the late 1800s and early 1900s, consumers used an assortment of objects to carry products from the store to their homes.
 First, there were baskets.
 Like paper and cotton carrier bags today, baskets came in a range of sizes.
-Consumers would choose a basket depending on how much weight they customer could carry and how far they were traveling.
-Baskets often had a double handle for extra support and a split lid that allowed the user to open them from the center while it provided security.
+Consumers chose baskets depending on how much weight they could carry and how far they were traveling.
+Baskets often featured a double handle for extra support and a split lid that provided security and allowed the user to open them from the center.
 Basket materials ranged from wood to wicker to metal.
 They were reusable but were often difficult to repair.
-Some of the wicker baskets that were popular during the 19th century resemble the plastic baskets that are available in modern grocery stores.
+Some of the wicker baskets that were popular during the nineteenth century resemble the plastic baskets that are available in modern grocery stores.

 After baskets came paper bags.
-Paper bags became popular in the middle of the 19th century when Francis Wolle patented the first paper bag machine in 1852.
-This would lead to an assortment of shapes and sizes to be developed as inventors Margaret E. Knight and Charles Stilwell expanded on Wolle’s design.
+Paper bags became popular in the middle of the nineteenth century when Francis Wolle (1817–1893) patented the first paper bag machine in 1852.
+In the following years, other inventors like Margaret E. Knight (1838–1913) and Charles Stilwell (dates unknown) expanded on his design to include an assortment of shapes and sizes.
 It was not unusual for customers to reuse paper bags to carry lunch, fill waste receptacles, or bring them back to the store for another outing.
-In 1867, The Leeds Mercury, a newspaper based in West Yorkshire, England mentioned that a “new kind of paper bag” was in development that could “hold water for days without losing a drop”.
-This advertisement, although outlandish at best brings clarity to the reverence that was awarded to the paper bag.
-The Daily Exchange in Baltimore, Maryland ran an article titled “A New Yankeeism” which highlighted the growth of the budding North.
-Among other advancements in technology, was a reflection on grocery shopping habits noting that paper bags are “almost indispensable articles in the Grocery retail trade.”
+In 1867, The Leeds Mercury, a newspaper based in West Yorkshire, England mentioned that a “new kind of paper bag” was in development that could “hold water for days without losing a drop” This advertisement, although outlandish at best, illustrates the reverence that many awarded the paper bag.
+The Daily Exchange in Baltimore, Maryland ran an article in [year] titled “A New Yankeeism,” which highlighted the [economic?
+Industrial?] growth of the budding North.
+Listing its many technological advancements, the article reflected on northerners’ grocery shopping habits, noting that paper bags are “almost indispensable articles in the Grocery retail trade.”
 Paper bags were often sturdy but the “almost” in the author’s comment speaks to their fragility.
-When paper bags would get wet they would easily deteriorate and force customers to scramble home in order to keep their goods from being damaged.
+When paper bags became wet, they easily deteriorated, forcing customers to scramble home before their goods spilled and became damaged.

 While paper bags and baskets were ideal for some, others patrons sought out cotton carrier bags.
-Cotton bags had been a resource for global trade going as far back as the 14th century.
-Carrier bags remerged several times during the early 20th century, each time they were brought to a new audience but held a similar purpose.
-In Czech Republic (then Czechoslovakia), Vavřín Krčil a leading producer of women’s hair nets started transforming his hair nets into mesh shopping bags.
-During this period mesh bags went through a transformation from animal hair to artificial silk yarn.
-String bags in Germany were almost identical to those in the Czech Republic but upscale shoppers welcomed the addition of leather straps after world war 2.
-Lastly, Russia adopted the string bag during the early 20th-century.
-Where Krčil has used silk yarn and Germany incorporated leather straps, distributors across the Soviet Union used synthetic materials to create a bag that could shrink and expand when necessary.
+Cotton bags had been a resource for global trade going as far back as the fourteenth century.
+Carrier bags re-emerged for the same purpose several times during the early twentieth century for new generations of consumers.
+In the Czech Republic (then Czechoslovakia), Vavřín Krčil (1895–1968), a leading producer of women’s hair nets, repurposed the nets as mesh shopping bags.
+During this period, producers began to phase out mesh bags’ original material, animal hair, instead of using artificial silk yarn.
+String bags in Germany were almost identical to those in the Czech Republic, but upscale shoppers welcomed the addition of leather straps after World War II.
+Lastly, Russia adopted the string bag during the early twentieth century.
+While Krčil had used silk yarn and Germany incorporated leather straps, distributors across the Soviet Union used synthetic materials to create a bag that could shrink and expand when necessary.

 Strasser, Susan.
 Satisfaction Guaranteed; The Making of the American Mass Market.
 New York: Pantheon, 1989, (31).